-The Unesco World Heritage Site follows sustainable farming practicesAbu Dhabi: Al Ain Oasis date plantations, a Unesco World Heritage Site in the UAE, are saving 75 per cent of the natural resources used in date palm farming thanks to sustainable agricultural practices.
-Covering 3,000 acres and more than 184,000 date palms, the Al Ain Oasis has always been following green practices to preserve a treasured piece of the UAE heritage while embodying the UAE’s 2021 Vision, according to Al Naboudah Group Enterprises (ANGE) that manages the oasis.
+Abu Dhabi: Al Ain Oasis date plantations, a Unesco World Heritage Site in the UAE, are saving 75 per cent of the natural resources used in date palm farming thanks to sustainable agricultural practices.
+Covering 3,000 acres and more than 184,000 date palms,

-litres per day to just 18,000 litres, and minimised wastage by reusing portions of trimmed leaves for livestock feed, said a press release issued by ANGE on Tuesday.
+For years, the Al Ain City Municipality has entrusted ANGE with maintaining the oasis.
+The group has reduced pesticide use from 140,000 litres per day to just 18,000 litres, and minimised wastage by reusing portions of trimmed leaves for livestock feed, said a press release issued by ANGE on Tuesday.